kign/c4wa/etc/doc/language.md

 and it should indeed be simple and straightforward; `c4wa` does not use any special syntax or markers not known to a C compiler.
 Nevertheless, you may need a few adjustments:

-  * `cw4a` is using some built-in functions specific to WASM and thus not present in standard library:
-    `alloc`, `memgrow`, `memsize`
+  * Due to incompatible dynamic memory semantics, you need to either emulate customary C functions `malloc` and `free` in `c4wa`, or emulate linear memory in native C compiler;
-  * Other built-in functions while are part of C library, must be declared directly or via an include file;
+  * Some built-in functions might not be available in C library or unlike `c4wa`, require an explicit declaration;
   * `cw4a` is tolerant to functions calling each other in any order.

 This is an example of the header you can include into your program: